Overview of appointments, tests and scans for women under midwife-led care:

 At 28 weeks you will have the following blood tests:

 Your blood test will confirm whether your blood is rhesus positive or rhesus negative.
 People with rhesus positive blood have a substance known as “D Antigen” on the surface of their red blood cells but people with rhesus negative blood do not.
 This can cause problems if a woman has rhesus negative blood and her baby has rhesus positive blood.
 If any of the baby’s blood gets into the mum’s blood stream, during birth, bleeding or an injury, the mum’s immune system can start to create antibodies against the rhesus antigen.
 The name for this is “sensitisation”.
 This is not a problem in first pregnancies, but in subsequent pregnancies there is a risk that these antibodies can attack the baby’s blood cells and cause a serious condition called haemolytic disease of the newborn.
 This can result in the baby suffering from jaundice and anaemia.
+It can also be a potential cause of miscarriage or stillbirth.

 Anti-D injections deal with any rhesus positive antigens so that the body doesn’t produce the antibodies, preventing mum from becoming sensitised.
-If your blood tests show that you need anti-d injections, your Midwife will let you know, and you’ll receive the injection at 28 weeks.
-If you experience any vaginal bleeding, falls or bumps to the abdomen during pregnancy, it’s important to let your Midwife now as you may need an additional injection.
+If your blood tests show that you need anti-d injections, your midwife will let you know, and you’ll receive the injection at 28 weeks.
+If you experience any vaginal bleeding, falls or bumps to the abdomen during pregnancy, it’s important to let your midwife now as you may need an additional injection.

 Glucose tolerance test (GTT)